hiroy/lune/README.markdown

+# Lune

-# Lune - a PHP minimal framework
+Lune is a PHP minimal framework for web applications.

 ## Required